Add a New Cast Member

-Firstname Lastname should be used when someone play themself in a scripted movie or TV series. e.g. Pete Wentz "Himself" did not date Peyton Sawyer, "Pete Wentz" the character did.
+Firstname Lastname should be used when someone plays themself in a scripted movie or TV series.
+For example, Pete Wentz himself did not date Peyton Sawyer, "Pete Wentz" the character did.

 This is also true for animals.
-Daisy the dog should be credited as "Daisy" when he appears as a dog in movies and "Himself" when he is in a documentary.
+Daisy the dog should be credited as "Daisy" when he appears as a dog in movies and "Self" when he is in a documentary.

-(voice) should be used for animation and voice-only narrators.
+(voice) should be appended to the character name for animation and voice-only narrators.

-(uncredited) should be added for cast members uncredited on screen.
+(uncredited) should be appended for cast members uncredited on screen.

-(archive footage) should be added for footage of a person that is not alive, not directly interviewed in a documentary, or when a clip from a movie is used in a different movie.
+(archive footage) should be appended for footage of a person that is not alive, not directly interviewed in a documentary, or when a clip from a movie is used in a different movie.

 The cast of movies with multiple segments should be credited using the "Danny Jacobs (segment "The Box")" format.

-(as Credited Name) should only be used when absolutely necessary.
-For example adults actors with very generic names e.g. Giongy Fodor (as Erica).
-Alternative names should always be added directly on the profiles.
+(as Credited Name) should never be used.
+Alternative names should always be added directly on the profile.